We do not accept insurance. Learn more about our rates.

 1. Listening Without Judgement

 Firstly, there is no judgment when teens present their difficulties.
 It’s okay if they hide behind a hoodie or refuse to share initially.
-Teens need someone who makes therapy feel as though they’re talking with a friend — a friend who gets what they’re going through — a friend who won’t judge them as they feel everyone else does.
+Teens need someone who understands what they’re going through and listens without judging them — someone who makes them feel like they’re talking to one of their friends.

 After all, you share secrets with a trusted confidante, not your parent.
 As teens feel more comfortable, they let their guard down.
 It’s when adolescents are most vulnerable that they are open to other viewpoints and ideas.